 According to the account in Paul Siple's book, the then-new IGY station at the South Pole was formally dedicated and named the "Amundsen-Scott IGY South Pole Station" on January 23, 1957.
 This was a massive PAO event with many speeches, messages from President Eisenhower and other international heads of state, and Marines in full dress uniform.

-Oh, by the way, the dedication ceremony was held at McMurdo.
-The folks at Pole never even knew about it until the next flight three weeks later...On top before going in, we look back toward the dome.
+Now, as to the above photo...we are on top of Old Pole before going in; this view looks back toward the dome.
 During our summer season the place was not yet off limits.
 We still had many official reasons to visit--moving supplies, salvaging science stuff, dismantling antennas, and operating the cosray lab to collect baseline data.
 Partly to make sure that we could respond to any emergency situations over there, I had $10 tours from former residents Bill Smythe and Paul Rydelek of UCLA.
 Paul wintered here in 1974 and Bill lived here during the 74-75 summer.

-Left, we are down inside, at the bottom of the holy stairs.
+At left, we are down inside, at the bottom of the holy stairs.
 Actually this picture was taken by the NOAA guy John Bortniak in December 1978, a year after we all left, and this intrepid explorer shall go unnamed.
-All the plaques and flagpoles at the top of the stairs probably gave this entrance its name.In 1976-77 there were other entrances easier and safer to use than this one.
-More recently all of the other surface protrusions have been removed to reduce drifting and restrict access.
+All the plaques and flagpoles at the top of the stairs probably gave this entrance its name.
+The bottom portion of the stairwell was constructed in the early 1960's inside a corrugated steel arch, as you can see.
+Initially the top of that stairwell was left open to the elements, covered only with a blanket.In 1976-77 there were other entrances easier and safer to use than this one.
+During the 1984-85 summer, the various emergency escape hatches and the other surface protrusions were removed to reduce drifting and restrict access.

 The galley building had met offices (labelled "W.B" for weather bureau on the map) at one end, with the "rawin" dome (tracker for the weather balloons) above them.
 The fiberglass dome (and probably the tracking antenna as well) were relocated to the BIT at our station.
 As far as the dining room is concerned, where is the house mouse when you need him?